gauravslnk/git-learners-lab/CONTRIBUTING.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->
 ```

+4. Find the **last row** of contributors (each row has up to 7 cards).
-4. At the end of the last row (or start a new row if needed), add this block:
+5. At the end of the row, or in a new row if needed, add this block:

 ```html
 <td align="center">